etendut/field-finder-for-assetic-net/README.md

 # Field Finder for assetic.net

-Helps user find fields within the Assets module with an assetic.net environment
+Helps you find fields in your assetic.net Asset Register

 ## What is this repository for?